-Founded in 1908, Muir Woods National Park is a popular attraction about 30 minutes north of San Francisco.
-It's one of the only places in the world where you can still see Coastal Redwood trees.
+Founded in 1908, Muir Woods National Monument is a popular attraction about 30 minutes north of San Francisco.
+Most people don't realize this, but it's one of the few places in the world where you can still see indigenous Coastal Redwood trees.

-This species of redwoods is a close relative to the Giant Sequoias (which you can find a few hours south of SF).
+This species of redwoods is a close relative to the Giant Sequoias (which you can find a few hours away from SF).
 The Coastal Redwoods thrive in this area due to its cool, foggy climate all year long.

 One of the best things about visiting this park is that the redwoods are easy to access.
-You encounter the trees the minute you enter the park.
+Instead of having to trek miles into it, you will see the trees the minute you enter the park.

 Along the main wooden trails, you will also get the chance to learn more about these rare trees.
-Every few feet, you will find educational signs and displays.
+I love that you will find educational signs and displays every few feet.

 The inner circle shows that it started growing around 909 A.D.

 How tall are these trees?
-According to the National Park Service, the tallest redwood currently in Muir Woods National Park is around 258 feet tall.
+According to the National Park Service, the tallest redwood currently in Muir Woods National Monument is around an amazing 258 feet tall.

 These pictures give you a sense of their height.

-You will find two miles of flat trails in the canyon area of the park.
-This includes four bridges, so you can easily loop around the park to see a number of these gorgeous trees.
+You will find about two miles of flat trails in the canyon area of the park.
+This includes four bridges that allow you to easily loop around the park and see a number of these gorgeous trees.

-Most people follow one of the three main looping trails mentioned below.
+Most people follow one of the three main trails mentioned below.
 The estimated times listed include time to stop along the way to read the signs and take pictures.
-I also included the total distance, so you get a sense of what is included with each loop.
+I also included the total distance so you get a sense of how long your walk will be on each loop.

 In addition to the flat, wooden walking paths, there are also several great hiking paths within the park.
-The 560-acre park has a total of 6 miles of trails.
-The four additional miles are unpaved routes that take you up the hills.
+The 560-acre park has a total of six miles worth of trails.
+There are four additional miles with unpaved routes that take you up and down hills.

-Once you reach the edges of the park, many of these trails link up with longer trails on Mount Tamalpais.
-If you want to learn more about these routes, you can pick up a hiking map at the entrance to Muir Woods National Park.
+Once you reach the park's edges, many of these trails link up with longer trails on Mount Tamalpais.
+If you want to learn more about these routes, you can pick up a hiking map at the Muir Woods National Monument entrance.

-On the eastern side of the main trail, near Bridge 1, you will find the restrooms, a gift shop and a small cafe.
+On the eastern side of the main trail, which is near to Bridge 1, you will find the restrooms, a gift shop, and a small café.
 It's the perfect place to relax or fuel up either before or after your hikes.

 There is another set of restrooms and a small gift shop at the park entrance.